(If you want to skip the introduction and just read the text itself, the full text of the Reality of the Rulers is below.)

 The Children of Eve

 After this, Eve bore a son by the rulers: Cain, who tilled the soil.
-Adam slept with his wife, and she conceived again and bore Abel, who looked after flocks of sleep.
+Adam slept with his wife, and she conceived again and bore Abel, who looked after flocks of sheep.
 Cain made a sacrifice to God from the crops of his fields, but Abel made a sacrifice from his lambs.
 God welcomed Abel’s sacrifice, but he did not accept Cain’s.
 Cain, fleshly man that he was, went after his brother Abel.

 And God asked Cain, “Where is your brother Abel?”